navratil/ip2geo/api-reference.md

   The actuall geolocation data are provided using the [ipinfo.io](https://ipinfo.io) REST web service Results are stored in a local cache (table) and used for subsequent queries (10x - 100x faster)

-  While you can evaluate this API without access token you will to sign up [ipnfo.io](https://ipinfo.io/pricing) to obtain unique access token.
+  While you can evaluate this API without access token you should sign up [ipnfo.io](https://ipinfo.io/pricing) to obtain an access token.
-  The free plan includes up to 50k lookups per month
+  Their free plan includes up to 50k lookups per month

   ```
-  sql> select ip2geo.get_country('8.8.8.8') from dual;
+  sql> select ip2geo.get_country('8.8.8.8') from dual;                    -- using the limited annonymous access
+  sql> select ip2geo.get_country('8.8.8.8', '<access token>') from dual;  -- using the ipinfo.io access token
   ```

+  By default the API is using HTTPS.
+The trusted root certificate for ipinfo.io has to be added to Oracle Wallet and configured in APEX / Instance / .
-  For Oracle Autonomous Database the HTTPS must be enabled
+  Oracle Autonomous Database and apex.oracle.com provides this out of the box.

+  Alternativelly non secure HTTP connection can be forced:
   ```
-  sql> select ip2geo.get_country(p_ip => '8.8.8.8', p_use_https => 1) from dual;
+  sql> select ip2geo.get_country(p_ip => '8.8.8.8', p_use_https => 0) from dual;
   ```

   Author:     Jan Navratil